Climate Change and Built and Archaeological Heritage- Public Consultation

 It is important that we hear your views.
 Your views on the draft plan will help shape our priorities and actions in adapting Ireland’s heritage to minimise the impact of climate change on the historic environment.

-To maximise the benefit and coherency of the public consultation we would ask that any email and postal submissions respond to the specific questions as outlined in the online survey available for download as a pdf here.
+To maximise the benefit and coherency of the public consultation we would ask that any email and postal submissions respond to the specific questions as outlined in the online survey available for download.

 - The consultation period will close on Friday 14th June 2019.